Marion Brown (nurse): First World War

 In June 1915 Brown enlisted in the New Zealand Army Nursing Service, and was immediately posted overseas.
-Brown was on board the SS Marquette in October that year when it was torpedoed by a German submarine and sunk.
+Brown was on board the SS Marquette in October of that year when it was torpedoed by a German submarine and sunk.

 A survivor, Mabel White, saw Brown and her fellow nurse Isabel Clark on the deck of the ship moments after it had been hit.
 White saw Brown and Clark join hands and walk together off the deck, leaping into the sea hand-in-hand.
 Neither Clark nor Brown survived.

 Recognition

 On 22 November 1915, a memorial service was held in Palmerston North for Brown and fellow Palmerston North staff nurse and Marquette victim Mabel Jamieson.

-Brown is named on the Mikra British Cemetery in Greece and in the Five Sisters Window at York Minster in York, England.
+Brown is named on the Mikra British Cemetery in Greece and in the Five Sisters window at York Minster in York, England.
 She is also remembered by the Nurses' Memorial Chapel in Christchurch.
 A portrait of Brown hung in the entry hall of Riverton Hospital for many years, and was later moved to Wallace Early Settlers Museum.

 Brown was entitled to three medals for her service during the First World War: the 1914-1915 Star, the British War Medal and the Victory Medal.